 COMMUNITY VISION SCREENING TRAINING

-In 2012 the QA Committee piloted vision screening as the first advanced area of practice that will be part of the new continuing competency program.
-Almost 200 opticians were trained to use vision screening as a community outreach tool to help promote preventive and safe vision care with the public.
+Beginning in 2012, the QA Committee piloted vision screening as the first advanced area of practice that will be part of the new continuing competency program.
+Over 200 opticians were trained to use vision screening as a community outreach tool to help promote preventive and safe vision care with the public.
 With such a large portion of the population that are at risk for eye diseases or uncorrected refractive error, it is critical that all eye care professionals work collaboratively together to get people under the vision care system.

 The College partnered with the Opticians of British Columbia (OBC) and Douglas College to host vision screening clinics that reached over 15,000 people alone.
 The success of this pilot will improve the health of British Columbians by teaching opticians how to reach out to their communities and ensure more people are under the eye care system, increase public understanding of safe vision care, and create opportunities for interprofessional collaboration.